 Adapting Your Dog To Boots

-Your dog may need some help adjusting to his boots at first.
-Have him or her wear them around the house and gradually increase the time.
+Your dog may need some help adjusting to their boots at first.
+Have them wear them around the house and gradually increase the time.
 Just watch the video below of these dogs walking funny in their boots.

-The mesh vents are claw proof, so if your dog likes to scratch around, this tent will hold up.
-It packs into a messenger style bag for easy storage and carrying.
+The vents are breathable and claw-proof, so if your dog likes to scratch around, this tent will hold up.
+It packs into a messenger-style bag for easy storage and carrying.
 It also includes a rain cover to keep your pup dry during a rainstorm.